Dr. Curtis W. Dewey, DVM, MS, CTCVMP, CCRP

 Dr. Dewey is a native of New York and has lived in the Ithaca area for over 2 decades.
+He received both his BS and DVM degrees from Cornell University and his MS (Anatomy) degree from the University of Georgia.
+He was a faculty neurologist at both Cornell University and Texas A&M University and worked in private specialty practice at Long Island Veterinary Specialist (LIVS).
+Prior to launching Elemental Pet Vets, Dr. Dewey provided consulting at both LIVS and Veterinary and Emergency Services (VSES) of Rochester.
 He is a board-certified neurologist (DACVIM-Neurology) and surgeon (DACVS) with over 30 years of clinical experience.
 In addition, Dr. Dewey is a certified TCVM practitioner (CTCVMP).
-This means he is certified in veterinary acupuncture (CVA), Chinese herbal therapy (CVCH), veterinary food therapy (CVFT) and Tui-Na massage therapy (CVTP).
+This means he is certified in veterinary acupuncture (CVA-through both the Chi Institute and IVAS), Chinese herbal therapy (CVCH), veterinary food therapy (CVFT) and Tui-Na massage therapy (CVTP).
+Dr. Dewey is also a certified canine rehabilitation practitioner (CCRP).
 Dr. Dewey has authored or co-authored numerous journal articles and textbook chapters.
 He has published the third edition of his own small animal neurology textbook-Practical Guide to Canine and Feline Neurology-with co-editor Ronaldo da Costa and the first edition of his canine acupuncture textbook-Clinician’s Guide to Canine Acupuncture-with co-editor Huisheng Xie.
-Dr. Dewey is a nationally and internationally recognized speaker and recently created his own integrative neurology course for the Chi Institute.
-Dr. Dewey and his wife Janette have six children, five dogs and four cats.
+Dr. Dewey co-authored the 4th and 5th editions of Fossum's Small Animal Surgery.
+Dr. Dewey has served on the editorial review boards for a number of peer-reviewed journals, including Veterinary Surgery, Journal of the American Animal Hospital Association, and Frontiers in Veterinary Science.
+Dr. Dewey is a nationally and globally-recognized speaker and educator and recently created his own integrative neurology course for the Chi Institute (now Chi University).
+In 2014, Dr. Dewey was the recipient of the prestigious ACVECC Hills Jack Mara Award for Scientific Achievement.
+Since 2019, Dr. Dewey has been a member or the New York State Veterinary Medical Society's Integrative Medicine and Wellness committees.
+Dr. Dewey and his wife Janette have six children, nine dogs and five cats.

 Alain Giroux, DVM, DACVR